gica3618/pythonradex/docs/geometry.rst

 LVG slab
 -------------------
 Here we consider a homogeneous slab with a constant velocity gradient :math:`\mathrm{d}v/\mathrm{d}z`, where :math:`z` is the coordinate perpendicular to the slab surface, along the line of sight.
-The escape probability is given by [Scoville74]_ as
+The escape probability is given by (see Section II of [Scoville74]_)

 .. math::